By David Joel Miller.

 Women seem to have a genetic advantage here.
 They have all kinds of feeling words.
-We men usually are only acquainted with three feelings by first name.
-We are “good, bad or pissed off.”
+We men usually are only acquainted with three feelings by their first name.
+We are “good, bad, or pissed off.”

 Learn the difference between excited and anxious.
 Get to recognize the difference between rage and it’s younger, smaller, sibling irritated.

 Getting the right name on the feeling can help you get them to stay where they belong.

 There are whole books on how to control or make use of particular feelings.
 The one that gets the most press is the feeling anger and its larger relative rage.
 Those two do a lot of damage.

 Learn those ABC techniques for changing the way you interact with those feelings and you will find them better behaved.
 SAMHSA publishes a cool book on anger management available free from their website.
 Lots of programs use that book and others.